-This summer re-visit was to the Oyces (Oyce of Herston and Oyce of Quindry) at Widewall Bay, at the most sheltered end of the bay.
-Here, there’s another, longer strand than at nearby Sand of Wright beach, which I visited during the previous December.
+This summer re-visit was to the Oyces (Oyce of Herston and Oyce of Quindry) at Widewall Bay, which can be found at the most sheltered end of the bay.
+Here, there’s another, longer strand than at nearby Sands of Wright beach, which I visited during the previous December.
 An oyce, pronounced “oose”, is a flat inlet within an existing bay, ideal for drawing up flat bottomed Viking boats over 1,000 years ago.
 The naturally calm atmosphere here was heightened on this occasion by idyllic weather.
-I strongly recommend a visit to South Ronaldsay and to this bay in particular, wonderful.
+I strongly recommend a visit to South Ronaldsay and to this bay in particular.

 What the beach means to Veronica.